LorenaMaria07/Tema-obligatorie/README.md

+itschool-weather
-The JavaScript project from my web development course at IT School.
+The JS project from my web development course @ IT School.

 The project is deployed here:https://vremeitschool-urseilorena.netlify.app